Laxmination/Step-by-Step-Python/Day_9.md

 <b>Parent class:</b> It is the base class from which other class are derived.<br>
 <b>Child class:</b> It is the derived class that inherits from another class i.e. inherits from parent class.<br>

+### Types of Inheritance
+1. Single Inheritance
+2. Multi-level Inheritance
+3. Multiple Inheritance

+### Super method
+super() method is used to access methods of the parent class

+## class method
+A class method is bond to the class and receives the class as an implicit first argument.<br><br>

+Note: static method cannot access or modify class state and generally for utility.